 There are seven main learning styles that your child could have:

-The verbal learning style is the only one that is suited to the traditional style of education.
+The verbal learning style is the one that is most commonly accommodated in the traditional style of education.
 Yet a majority of children learn through other methods, like hands-on learning and group projects.
 Overall, the traditional system doesn’t work for every child and doesn’t necessarily give them the skills they need in the future.

 So, what is an alternative school option?